Sonic Advance 2

 Development began in February 2002 and lasted eight months.
 Sonic Advance 2 was programmed using an updated version of the original's game engine and the team aimed to make the game larger and faster-paced than the original.
 Sonic Advance 2 was released to positive reviews; critics praised the updates made over the original Advance and its improved replay value in comparison to past games.
 Some journalists, however, disliked its high difficulty level.
 A sequel, Sonic Advance 3, was released in 2004.
-Sonic Advance 2 was re-released for the Wii U's Virtual Console in February 2016.
+Sonic Advance 2 was re-released for the Wii U's Virtual Console in February 2016 in Japan.